What is Neck Pain and How Does Your Posture Affect Your Neck?

 Can neck pain be caused by computer use?

 Yes, neck pain can be caused by computer use, especially if sitting in an incorrect position.
 For example, if you are looking down at your screen all day, you may experience neck and shoulder pain due to the strain on your muscles.
 In addition, extended uninterrupted time in front of a computer can also lead to slouching and the associated forward head posture.
+Prolonged computer use can also lead to neck stiffness, so it’s important to take regular breaks and adjust your posture to prevent discomfort.

 Also, staring at a computer screen for long periods can cause eye fatigue, leading to headaches.
-This can then lead to a spiral in which tension in the neck and shoulders can increase.
-Leading to further postural changes.
+This can then lead to a spiral in which tension in the neck and shoulders can increase – leading to further postural changes.

 An often overlooked issue is tightness in the arms and shoulders leading to neck pain.

-8 ergonomic tips for screen placement
+8 ergonomic tips for screen placement to prevent neck pain

 Check your vision